 - Having more military and homecoming memories

-- Questioning the meaning of their service or whether it was worth the sacrifices they made
+- Questioning the meaning of their own service

 Veterans also may feel like they need to expect and/or prepare for the worst and may: